 The Satellite Educators Association, Inc. (SEA) is a 501(c)(3) nonprofit organization incorporated in Pennsylvania in 1989 and now headquartered in Pasadena, California.
 SEA is a professional organization of educators and those who want to enhance the education environment to excite students about Science, Technology, Engineering, and Mathematics (STEM) through space-based technology.
 SEA envisions the world's finest educators supporting STEM learning for pre-kindergarten to post-graduate students using real-world applications involving satellite technology and satellite-based remote-sensing data.
 Primary activities include the annual Satellites & Education Conferences bringing educators, government, and industry together in support of teachers and students; Multinational Youth Studying Practical Applications of Climatic Events (the M.Y.
 S.P.A.C.E.
-Program), an international K-12 environmental research collaborative; the online SEA Newseltter; and More Lessons from the Sky, our online, standards-based lesson plan library for K-12.
+Program), an international environmental research collaborative for grades 8-12; the online SEA Newseltter; and More Lessons from the Sky, our online, standards-based lesson plan library for K-12.

-You are invited to learn more about the Satellite Educators Association, its history and meet the officers by visiting the About Us page at http://SatEd.org.
+You are invited to learn more about the Satellite Educators Association, its history and meet the officers by visiting the About Us page at https://SatEd.org.

 SEA takes your privacy seriously.
-Information submitted in online forms such as the membership application and conference registration forms are encrypted using advanced 256-bit encryption techniques in a certified secure socket layer (SSL).
+Information submitted in online forms such as the membership application and conference registration forms are encrypted using advanced 256-bit encryption techniques in a certified secure socket layer/transport layer security (SSL/TLS).
 You can be sure your online activity is so protected when you see the URL in the browser address window begin with "https," and the URL is preceded by a padlock symbol.
-You should also find a graphic symbol from the SSL certificate provider on various pages for each form.
-You may click on the padlock and/or the graphic symbol for more information about the SSL certificate and its provider.
+You should also find a trust seal from the SSL/TLS certificate provider on various online forms available on SatEd.org.
+You may click on the padlock and/or the trust seal for more information about the SSL/TLS certificate and its provider.

 Our membership application, conference registration forms, and donation forms require users to provide contact information such as name, address, e-mail address, job title and organization, and mailing list preference.
-SEA does not store or maintain sensitive financial data such as credit card information.
-The Satellite Educators Association will never knowingly sell or share your personal information with anyone outside of the Association's normal internal use.
+Please note that SEA does not collect, store, process, or transfer sensitive payment card information.

 To further enhance the security of your personal information when shared online, you are urged to turn on the private browsing function of your computer's browser before accessing our online forms.

 The SEA publishes the SEA Newsletter online about ten times per year.
 The Newsletter contains information of interest to the Satellite Educators Association members including articles from the officers, NOAA, NASA, and education and aerospace leaders, as well as a K-12 lesson plan keyed to the Next Generation Science Standards.
-The SEA Newsletter is available whether subscribed to the mailing list or not.
-To view the SEA Newsletter, click the Newsletters link at http://SatEd.org.
+The SEA Newsletter is freely available whether subscribed to the mailing list or not.
+To view the SEA Newsletter, click the Newsletters link at https://SatEd.org.

-Qualified persons wishing to contribute to the SEA Newsletter should contact the SEA Newsletter editor at SEA.Newsletter@SatEd.org.
+Qualified persons wishing to contribute content to the SEA Newsletter should contact the SEA Newsletter editor at SEA.Newsletter@SatEd.org.

 The SEA operates a mailing list that sends brief messages (e-Blasts) announcing the publication of the SEA Newsletter online about 10 times a year and infrequent notices of interest to the SEA and its list members.

 The mailing list is a private and closed list.
 The subscribers list is only available to the List Administrator.
 Only the List Administrator can post to the list.
 List members can only receive messages.
-E-mail Reply and Reply All actions are not allowed by the mailing list program and will be discarded.
+E-mail REPLY and REPLY-ALL actions are not allowed by the mailing list program and will be discarded.
 Posts by list members are not allowed and will be discarded.
 Repeated attempts to post to the list by any list member other than the List Administrtator may result in removal of the member from the list.